Article Cover Photo: © Moncherie from Getty Images Signature via canva.com

 Hand Care Routine 101

-Of course, some steps are more important than others – keeping your hands clean is definitely more important that sleeping in cotton gloves, but we’ve included everything that is worth considering.
-Prioritise what works for you!
+Of course, some steps are more important than others – keeping your hands clean is definitely more important than, say, sleeping in cotton gloves, but we’ve included everything that is worth considering.
+Prioritize what works for you!

 How to Take Care of Your Hands: The Essentials

 Keeping our hands clean is fundamental for maintaining good hygiene practices.
 After all, our hands are constantly touching things that harbor germs – and let’s not forget the recent pandemic we’ve all overcome – so it is no surprise that washing our hands regularly is the foundation for this hand care routine.
 Irrespective of everything else on this list, washing your hands throughout the day is an absolute must.

 After washing, it’s important to moisturize the hands to keep them soft and smooth, using good quality skincare products.
 Ideally, moisturizer is gently rubbed into the hands after each washing to prevent the soap and water from stripping hands of their natural oils, but of course, this may not always be possible.

 We recommended keeping a non-greasy hand cream in your handbag for whenever you leave the house, so that you always have it handy for whenever you need it.